Insath97/PHP-CRUD/README.md

-# PHP CRUD Application with Bootstrap 5 and Sweet Alert
+# PHP CRUD Application

-This is a PHP CRUD (Create, Read, Update, Delete) application built using Bootstrap 5 and Sweet Alert.
+This PHP CRUD (Create, Read, Update, Delete) application is developed by Mohamed Insath using Bootstrap 5 and Sweet Alert.

 ## Installation